NickBot-dev/ticket-lifecycle/README.md

 </p>
 <p>
+Resolving Tickets.
 After a ticket has been resolved, you would edit the status of the ticket, changing the status to resolved.
 Previously resolved tickets will remain accessible to view under the closed tab.
 </p>
 <br />